How to Add a Glossary to Your WordPress Site for SEO

 This glossary plugin is primarily focused on creating those little on-hover tooltip pop-ups for defining specific terms.
 It does so largely automatically but also gives you shortcodes you can use to create them manually.
 The actual glossary portion is a little bit of an afterthought, though, since it's meant more as a database for the tooltips than as a usable glossary itself.

-WordPress Tooltips Plugin
+Wordpress Tooltips Plugin

 My biggest gripe is that the tooltips can be a bit intrusive if you have a large glossary.
 On the plus side, if you want, you can buy the pro version and include images and even videos in the tooltip.